Arizona Teacher License Defense Attorney | Education Licensing Lawyers

-The mere accusation of a substance abuse issue can be enough to sink an educator’s career potentially.
-This is because they are held to a certain standard as a role model for their students.
-The school district reasonably assumes that their educators will work to set an excellent example for the students.
-This is why there are often such strict penalties for educators who violate these laws.
+The mere accusation of a substance abuse issue can potentially sink an educator’s career.
+Society holds teachers to a certain standard as role models for their students.
+The school district reasonably assumes that its educators will work to set an excellent example for the students.
+It is why there are often such strict penalties for educators who violate these laws.

 Can an Arizona Teacher Get in Trouble for Lying on an Application?

 Many people have told a little white lie or two on their applications for jobs in the past.
 Bolstering their profile even slightly may be enough to help land the job.
-However, educators who are found to have done this on their application can get in trouble for it.
+However, educators who were found to have done this on their application can get in trouble.

 What is Considered Abuse or Assault of a Student in Arizona?

 Many behaviors fall under the umbrella of abuse or assault of a student in Arizona.
 Some of the actions included in these offenses include the following (not an exhaustive list):